-Name calling?
+Name-calling?
 Mockery?
 Lies?
 Manipulation?
-Ever single time you feel that pang of sadness or hurt, write it down.
+Every single time you feel that pang of sadness or hurt, write it down.
 When you get tired of writing, walk away.

 If they want to, they will do it on their own terms, in their own time.
 You will never be able to make someone change until they are ready.

 Face it, if seeing the person they supposedly love in pain, and knowing that they are contributing to that pain isn’t enough to make someone want to change, then nothing you can say or do is going to have an effect.
 You have to take care of yourself because you’re the only one who has a chance of really living.

 You’re the only one who can heal you, just as they are the only ones who can heal themselves.

 Once you’ve stared reality in the face and recognized the things your friends and family were trying to tell you, it’s time to make a choice.
 It’s now or never.

 Choose to stay with the person who will continue to treat themselves as a priority and you as a second-rate doormat, or decide to say enough is enough and move on.
 It’s up to you.
 What type of life do you want?